wp-document-revisions/wp-document-revisions/readme.txt

 **Future Proof** - Switching costs a concern?
 WP Document Revisions is built with tomorrow's uncertainty in mind.
 Equally at home in an in-house server room as it is in the cloud, moving individual files or entire document repositories in and out of WP Document Revisions is a breeze (history and all).
 And since the software is open-source, you can easily add tools to automate the process of moving to or integrating with future third-party systems.

+*For additional documenation, please see the [Project Wiki](https://github.com/benbalter/WP-Document-Revisions/wiki)*

 **The Vitals:**

 * Support for any file type (docs, spreadsheets, images, PDFs -- anything!)